 There is nothing quite so metaphoric as the "tight" sound that characterises a jazz group that has played together successfully for a long time.
-There is a "fusion" of communication that amply displays the notion that the whole is much greater than the sum of the parts.
 The players think, feel, act, and play as part of a well oiled unit.
 They not only react quickly to what others are doing, but can essentially anticipate directional changes.
-Each player through his or her own communicational efforts and ideas both feeds and leads the group directionally at different moments towards the combined goal.
+Each player through his or her own communicational efforts and ideas both feeds and leads the group.

-Smith (2005) notes that researchers have typically not been forthcoming, many doubtless more comfortable with a "support role" and, more critically, suggests that researchers have not been forthcoming about the limitations and foibles of the techniques that they are known for.
+Smith (2005) notes that researchers have typically not been forthcoming, many doubtless more comfortable with a "support role" and, more critically, suggests that researchers have not been forthcoming about technique limitations and foibles.
 This situation must change with time, as researchers need to become both more confident, and more accepting of the limitations of imperfect techniques and data sets, and must move beyond this to making a creative and useful contribution to the decision making situation.
 We must apply and communicate the relevant knowledge filters-i.e. what we already know about the value and potential limitations of our approach (Smith and Fletcher 2004).

 In his book Effortless Mastery: Liberating the Master Musician Within Kenny Werner (1996) advocates that mastery as a musician (and on a deeper level-in life) can be learned through a creative letting go-a liberation of the master musician within.
 This does not mean that the aspiring player abandons the practice regime which will make him or her more conversant with the required technical aspects of his art.
-Indeed, a mastery of technique is a prerequisite for being a capable player.
 The aim is to go far beyond the capable.
 As researchers we can aim metaphorically for the Effortless Mastery called for by Kenny Werner (1996).
-The requirements of the directional change towards a more holistic approach (Smith 2005) to research imply that we must learn to go beyond the capable, away from an obsession with techniques and facts (Piercy 2006), to trust our instincts and ourselves in the current environment of imperfect data sets, rapidly changing environmental conditions, the need for faster turnaround and results implementation, and so on.
-Jazz is continuously evolving as an idiom.
-Organisations must also; so too must research and researchers.
+The requirements of the directional change towards a more holistic approach (Smith 2005) to research imply that we must learn to go beyond the capable, away from an obsession with techniques and facts (Piercy 2006), to trust our instincts and ourselves in the current environment of imperfect data sets, rapidly changing environmental conditions, the need for faster turnaround and results implementation.